MicrosoftDocs/visualstudio-docs/docs/containers/deploy-app-service.md

    ![Screenshot of web application](media/deploy-app-service/web-application-running2.png)

-1. The publishing profile is saved with all the details you selected, such as the resource group and container registry.
+1. The publishing profile is saved with all the details you selected, such as the resource group and app service.

 1. To deploy again with the same publishing profile, use the **Publish** button, the **Publish** button on the **Web Publish Activity** window, or right-click on the project in **Solution Explorer** and choose the **Publish** item on the context-menu.
 :::moniker-end